dynaconf/dynaconf/docs/index.md

                 - 'server.prod.com'
         ```

-        > ℹ️ On Django settings files are layered in multiple environments by default, you can disable it passing `environments=False` to FlaskDynaconf extension.
+        > ℹ️ On Django settings files are layered in multiple environments by default, you can disable it by passing `environments=False` to FlaskDynaconf extension.

         More details in [Settings Files](/settings_files/)

     === ".secrets.yaml"
-        **Optionally** store sensitive data in a local only file `.secrets.toml`
+        **Optionally** store sensitive data in a local-only file `.secrets.toml`
         ```yaml
         development:
             SECRET_KEY: 43grng9398534nfkjer